Alone/Together: Critical response

 Oggs Cruz, writing for Rappler, reviewed the film thus, “Alone/Together” is a film that is clearly within the genre that aspires for escape from the real world.
 However, it actually treads that real world, looking, with the help of Neil Daza’s precise lensing, more forlorn and palpable than just pretty and glossy.
 The conspiracy between the mechanics of a romance and palatable realness is strange at first, until it all makes beautiful sense.
 He praised Soberano as a formidable performer, an actress who can go beyond innate charisma to draw her audience into her character’s plight.
 In a gesture that is very mature, Gil generously grants Soberano the spotlight, allowing his character to stay as a support.

-Je CC from Lion hear tv wrote “Alone/Together’, is liberal; its haunting illustration of a highly vulnerable love affair, tried under the curbs of time and personal differences.
+Je CC from Lionheartv wrote “‘Alone/Together’, is liberal; its haunting illustration of a highly vulnerable love affair, tried under the curbs of time and personal differences.
 There is a consummate lens through which the film’s themes are dissected.
-The idea of people striving to make their romance work amid their individual pursuit of their respective dreams and wants, is treated with a grounded sensibility that gives Alone/Together, a distinctive character, cognizant of its need to be more than the conventions from its mainstream contemporaries that tend to fully embrace.
+The idea of people striving to make their romance work amid their individual pursuit of their respective dreams and wants, is treated with a grounded sensibility that gives Alone/Together, a distinctive character, cognizant of its need to be more than the conventions from its mainstream contemporaries that tend to fully embrace.”

 Pablo Tariman of The Philippine Star gave the film generally positive reviews and praised Soberano stating “you see a different Liza in the role that she has immersed into with quiet but smoldering result.
 The eyes speak a lot.
 This is Liza at her best without turning to the kilig factor as her savior.
 She invests her role with quiet intensity between love and disgust and personal confusion.
 This is acting so well-defined and away from the demands of inane love teams.”